Find Affordable College Courses

 Miami, FL

-Miami Dade College landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Located in the large city of Miami, MDC is a public college with a fairly large student population.
+With a ranking of #7, Miami Dade College did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
+Located in the city of Miami, MDC is a public school with a very large student population.

 Of the 48 students majoring in special ed at MDC, 19% are male and 81% are female.